California inflation relief checks go out today: Everything you need to know - NewsBreak

 “No,” the California Franchise Tax Board tells Nexstar .
 “The Middle Class Tax Refund (MCTR) legislation requires eligibility to be based on a complete filed 2020 California state income tax return.”

 That means regardless of any change in income – lower or higher – you’re locked into receiving the payment size that corresponds with your 2020 income.
-There is no way to appeal the Franchise Tax Board for an exception.Here’s who doesn’t qualify for California’s inflation relief checks
+There is no way to appeal the Franchise Tax Board for an exception.California inflation relief checks: How the state will send your payment

 What if I live off of social security or disability income?
 Do I qualify?